simonallisonuk/docs/ic-principles.md

 It usually goes like this: I'll have an existing toolchain that works pretty well, but has a glaring issue or downside.
 I'll hear about a new tool that can solve this issue, and after procrastinating for some time I'll finally be annoyed enough with the existing issues to try the new tool.
-Usually I'll realize that the new tool is better and I'll permanently switch to using it.
+Usually I'll realize that the new tool is better suited to my scenario and I'll permanently switch to using it.

 Here are a few examples:

 * **Power BI** - prior to learning Power BI, I had been building reports at work using things like JS and D3, and hosting them on my own server.
-The analyses were Ok, but I was spending too much time on things like server maintenance, authentication, and report look-and-feel.
+The analyses were going well, but I was spending too much time on things like server maintenance, authentication, and report look-and-feel.
+I just wanted to focus on the analyses instead.
 I had heard that Power BI was getting popular within the company and I decided to give it a try.
 I'm glad I did - since then I've been using it successfully for our team's analyses.
 * **Affinity Designer** - I like to make comics.
 For a while I used a raster-based tool for drawing the Threddy comics.
-The problem, though, was that if I wanted to scale the characters larger or smaller, the raster drawings wouldn't scale well.
+The problem, though, was that if I wanted to scale the characters larger or smaller, the raster drawings wouldn't scale well and I would need to redraw them.
 I had heard that a vector-based approach might fix this.
 During a long flight to China I decided to practice using Affinity Designer, which is a popular vector drawing tool.
 By the end of the flight I had learned enough about the software to be able to use it for the comics.
-And ever since then I've been using _only_
-Affinity Designer for Threddy comics.
+And ever since then I've been using _only_ Affinity Designer for Threddy comics.

 If you find yourself thinking "if I learn tool XYZ it will be good for my project or career", you're probably right.
 Spend that time on learning and you won't regret it.